emkaminsk/life/.ai/prd.md

 - Tooltips show valid ranges on hover
 - "Reset to Defaults" restores all values
 - "Start Game" applies configuration
+- User can save full set of configuration parameters to locally stored JSON file
+- User can load locally stored JSON file into the set of configuration parameters, overwriting previous values

 ### US-008: Configuration Validation
 Title: Receive feedback on invalid configuration